-To make sure North Carolinians have important information regarding recent student loan developments, please review the general information below.
-To determine your next steps, review the resources below and contact your loan servicer or Federal Student Aid.
+To make sure North Carolinians have important information regarding recent student loan developments, please review the information below.
+To determine your next steps, consult the resources below and contact your loan servicer or Federal Student Aid.

 - Make sure your contact information is up to date with the office of Federal Student Aid and your loan servicer.
 Note that your servicer may have changed during the payment pause.